What Is Medical Bankruptcy?

-The debt payoff planning method is for those who could avoid bankruptcy by either increasing income or reducing expenses to manage the debt.
+The debt payoff planning method is for those who wish to avoid bankruptcy by either increasing income or reducing expenses to manage their debt.
 There is the snowball and avalanche debt payoff method.
-We developed a new method called the Savvy Method that is a more customized and data driven approach to debt payoff.
+Ascend developed a new method which we call the Savvy Method which provides a more customized and data-driven approach to debt payoff.

-For debtors who cannot afford to pay off their medical bills, debt settlement is an option that can be pursued.
-This gives you the option of paying less than you are owed.
+For debtors who cannot afford to pay off their medical bills, debt settlement is an option.
+This gives you the option of paying less than you owe.
 By using a professional debt settling agency, the hospital, doctor, or collection agency will be contacted for negotiations.

 In most cases, the creditor will agree to a figure that is less than your debt.
-According to the experts, it is in your best interest to begin the debt settlement process early before the debt is turned over to the collection agency by your doctor.
+According to the experts, it is in your best interest to begin the debt settlement process early before your doctor turns your debt iover to the collection agency.
 A seasoned debt specialist can negotiate a favorable deal for you.

 A debt management alternative is a strategic approach to eliminate unsecured debts such as medical bills.
 People with medical debts retain debt management agencies to work alongside creditors to reduce interest rates and monthly payments on your debts.

 They also advocate for waivers or reduction of penalties.
 In this scenario, the parties involved can agree on an affordable payment plan that can run for 3 to 5 years.
-Before embracing a debt management plan to deal with medical debt, it is recommended that you select a credit counselor to assist you.
+Before embracing a medical debt management plan, you should speak to a credit counselor first.
 Most of these counselors offer free services, but others might charge some fees.